50ShadesOfCode/pokemon_app/README.md

 App uses pokeapi.

 ## Presentations abstractions
-Error handling is made via AppPresentationHandler which processes different error cases.
+Error handling made via built-in methods and BLoC.
 Navigation made with Navigator 2.0.
 Each Screen is wrapped in Page for better route building.

 ## Remote logging
 Remote logging will be created with Firebase.
-Local terminal logging via logger package.

 ## Build process
 TODO